commintern/commintern.github.io/love.md

 {% assign diffDays = diffSeconds | divided_by: 3600 | divided_by: 24 %}

 We have been in a romantic relationship for {{ diffDays }} days.

 We love each other so much.

 I never thought that I could find a perfect girlfriend like her.

 I am very happy every day just becasue I can see her anytime I want.

+She is lovely, vivid and energetic.

-We both hope that out relationship lasts forever.
+We both believe that out relationship can last forever.